MRCIEU/COVIDITY_selbias/0.datasets/README.md

 This folder contains code for deriving the SARS-CoV-2 infection and death-with-COVID-19 outcome variables, and the candidate predictors of selection.

-See details specific to each cohort in each folder.
+See details specific to each cohort in each subfolder.

 ## Derive Outcomes